Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 The High Falls of the Pigeon River, on the Minnesota-Ontario border, is well worth the trip.
 Cell signal is lost entirely at about 20 miles before you arrive at this destination.
 The phone silence will make for a much more pleasant and undistracted experience.

 On the way to this destination, the terrain transitions from hills to small mountains, one that I would love to explore one day further is Mount Josephine near Grand Portage.

 The beauty of this park is that it is accessible to everyone.
 It is an easy one-mile hike on a paved path for a full frontal view of the falls.
-There is nothing shabby about the hike, either as the tall pines dripping with moss densely populate the area border the trail.
+There is nothing shabby about the hike, either, as the tall pines dripping with moss densely populate the area bordering the trail.

 This park includes a visitor center.

-I will conclude with some interesting Lake Superior facts you may or may not have known as recorded by Al Batt in the Albert Lea Tribune Saturday, October 10, 2009, along with the spiritual application.
+I will conclude with some interesting Lake Superior facts you may or may not have known, as recorded by Al Batt in the Albert Lea Tribune dated Saturday, October 10, 2009, along with the spiritual application.